best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 ### Use informative names

 The most important aspect of clean code is the naming of identifiers within your code.
-This includes variables, functions, classes and any other objects that can be assigned a name.
+This includes variables, functions, classes, constants and any other objects that can be assigned a name.

 Someone reading your code will benefit greatly if you use names that are: